FAQs

 There are two initial onboarding sessions that are designed for the school's support staff who will deliver instruction to students as part of Once.
 The first onboarding session lasts 3.5 hours and can be held in large-group settings (for example, with all of a district's instructors in a large PD room).
 The second session also lasts for 3.5 hours but is held in small-group settings at each individual school.
 These smaller groups allow for a lot of practice and targeted feedback.

-The majority of training that an instructor receives however, occurs over the course of the year during weekly, virtual coaching sessions in which instructors learn about upcoming content that they are going to teach, receive feedback on their instruction, and ask questions.
+The majority of training that an instructor receives, however, occurs over the course of the year during weekly, virtual coaching sessions in which instructors learn about upcoming content that they are going to teach, receive feedback on their instruction, and ask questions.
 A fully trained Once instructor is one who has attended the initial training, worked with Once coaches weekly, and led a group of students through the program for a year.

 The objectives of the initial instructor onboarding sessions are to: